 Along with the dumplings, Chow says she'll do hand-cut noodles, a few Asian street foods, some tapas, salads, and sides.
 There'll also be a rotating dumpling every month.

 "I want to make it so it's fresh and well made, but not pretentious," she says.
 "Just something tasty and affordable."

-Construction is underway, with an estimated opening of early summer.
+Construction on the location at 1146 Peavy Rd. is underway, with an estimated opening of early summer.
 She's transforming the space that previously housed Cultivar Coffee into a tea salon, with bobas and great teas of all kinds.